moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 Q: When is my GitLab subscription due for renewal?

-A: Login to customers.gitlab.com to see the renewal/ expiry date.
+A: Sign in to the [Customers Portal](https://customers.gitlab.com/customers/sign_in) to see the renewal or expiry date.

 ![renewal.due](/handbook/sales/images/when_is_my_renewal_due_v17_4.png)